Managing a Large Vendor Network

 Advantages of a Diverse Vendor Ecosystem

 Relying on a single supplier can be a significant risk.
-A diverse vendor ecosystem, comprised of numerous suppliers offering a variety of goods and services, presents several key advantages:
+A diverse vendor ecosystem, comprised of numerous suppliers offering a variety of goods and services, presents several key advantages.
+Some of these advantages are:

 • Increased Resilience: A diverse supplier base mitigates the impact of disruptions, such as supply chain issues, natural disasters, or even supplier bankruptcy.